Groups in Tuqqi are centralized, flexible workspaces that organize teams, tasks, and information to make collaboration easy and effective.

 Managing Group Settings

-Editing group details - name, description, default view, displayed views, cover photo, group working time.
+Edit group details: Change the group’s name, description, default view, displayed views, cover photo, and working time.

-Manage the type of datatypes (forms) that are allowed to be published in the group.
+Manage forms: Control which forms are allowed to be published within the group.

 Please note that deleting a workgroup will also delete all the items that are inside it, so this must be taken into account when we want to do this.